Monty/IMDb_xref/README.md

 more shows`.
-Enter **`The Crown`**, enter **`The Night Manager`**, enter a blank line. *It will find 4 shows titled The Crown - select #4, the tvSeries.* It will display the cast of "The Crown", the cast of "The Night Manager", and finally, the cast members who appear in more than one show.
+Enter **`The Crown`**, enter **`The Night Manager`**, enter a blank line. *It will find 4 shows titled The Crown - select #4, the tvSeries.* It will display the cast of "The Crown", the cast of "The Night Manager", and finally, the principal cast members who appear in more than one show.
 You can easily see that the actress you were looking for is Elizabeth Debicki.

 ![Finding duplicates](docs/Screenshots/duplicates.png?raw=true)